vercel/turborepo/packages/devlow-bench/README.md

 import { measureTime, reportMeasurement } from "devlow-bench";

 // Measure a time
-meassureTime("name of the timing", {
+measureTime("name of the timing", {
   /* optional options */
 });